 In this article, our mass tort lawyers take a close look at bellwether cases, examine their pros and cons, and explain how they can impact your case if you have been hurt in a mass tort situation like a defective product, medical device, or drug.

-- 4. How bellwether trials can impact your mass tort claim 3
+- 4. How can bellwether trials impact your mass tort claim?

 1. What is a bellwether case?